-- Ineligible students cannot participate in competitive play (games, matches, meets, scrimmages, etc.), performances, or conferences. - Ineligible students may continue to attend practices and home games at the discretion of the coach/sponsor and Athletic Director. - Ineligible students may continue to attend club meetings and rehearsals at the discretion of the faculty sponsor and Director of Student Life.
+- Ineligible students cannot participate in competitive play (games, matches, meets, scrimmages, etc.), performances, or conferences. - Ineligible students may continue to attend practices and home games at the discretion of the coach/sponsor and Athletic Director. - Ineligible students may continue to attend club meetings and rehearsals at the discretion of the faculty sponsor and Divisional Director.